CFD leverage is the main reason traders are drawn to trading CFDs and Forex.

 The ability to access more funds has allowed many traders to multiply their profits.
 On the other side of the coin, traders using leverage have also magnified their losses.

 When Trading CFDs you must be careful not to over leverage as this is the fastest way to wipe out your trading account.
-Some people CFDs as a double-edged sword in that regard.
+For all traders, CFDs as a double-edged sword in that regard.

 What you must realise is that You control the amount of leverage in Your account.